Arundel Priory: St Wilfrid's Priory

 The Priory was run as a school by sisters of the (Catholic) Franciscan Order for the Duke of Norfolk; although it accepted young children from various backgrounds and economic circumstances, it also taught the dukes four daughters during the late 1940s and early 1950s.
 Classes were held in a large room on the first floor.
 There were never more than 28 pupils at one time.
 Gymnastics classes were taken outside the priory grounds, as the nuns were not equipped to manage that aspect of the curriculum, a male teacher came in to take these classes.
 The children walked through a gate into the grounds of the castle, to a ground floor room off the castle courtyard.
 Classes were held there weekly, and on one or two very rare occasions in summer children were permitted to swim in the Duke's swimming pool, or to play ball games on the Duke's famous cricket pitch in the castle park.

 Between c.
 1961 and 1974 the college buildings were used as a children's home with 30 residents, and after 1976 the south range and part of the east range were converted as a care home and the north-east corner was divided into flats for the elderly, both run by the Order of Knights of Malta Homes Trust; and today by its successor charity, the Order of St John Care Trust.
+There is also a small, successful amateur theatre located next to the care home which is run by the Arundel Players.
+They produce a mixture of 6 plays and musicals a year.